 Extension #9: SEO Minion

 If you just spend 10 minutes a day making improvements, it can have a huge impact on your traffic a year down the road.
+However, if you want an easy way to approach this task, our next SEO Chrome extension, SEO Minion, is for you.

 One task that I have my team constantly look at through SEO Minion is broken links.